MinnPost/object-sync-for-salesforce/README.md

 - `salesforce_rest_api_push_object_allowed`: allow other plugins to prevent a push per-mapping.
 - `salesforce_rest_api_find_object_match`: allow other plugins to modify the $salesforce_id string here
+- `salesforce_rest_api_settings_tabs`: allow other plugins to add tabs to the Salesforce Settings screen so they can have their own Salesforce-specific sections that fit within this overall plugin.

 ### Actions